altaga/White-Hole/README.md

 - Programmable Wallets: To improve the user experience and security in the management of their crypto assets, we decided to implement Developer Controlled Wallets, allowing users to manage their assets safely and without the risk of losing their private keys.

   - Main Account: Within the schematics you can see that we have our main wallet, which is a [Developer Controlled Wallet](https://developers.circle.com/w3s/developer-controlled-wallet-quickstart), you won’t have to worry about remembering your mnemonic because Circle protects your wallet.
-More details in the section [Main Account](#assets-management).
+More details in the following section [Main Account](#assets-management).

   - Savings Account: This wallet, like the previous one, is a [Developer Controlled Wallet](https://developers.circle.com/w3s/developer-controlled-wallet-quickstart), which will save the savings on each transaction according to the chosen savings protocol.
-More details in the section [Savings Account](#smart-savings).
+More details in the following section [Savings Account](#smart-savings).

-  - Card Account: This wallet, like the previous one, is a [Developer Controlled Wallet](https://developers.circle.com/w3s/developer-controlled-wallet-quickstart), sin embargo a diferencia de las anteriores esta solo puede realizatr transacciones cuando es utilizada mediante la tarjeta fisica que se haya usado para crearla.
-More details in the section [Web3 Card](#recommended-token).
+  - Card Account: This wallet, like the previous one, is a [Developer Controlled Wallet](https://developers.circle.com/w3s/developer-controlled-wallet-quickstart), however, unlike the previous ones, this one can only carry out transactions when it is used with the physical card that was used to create it.
+More details in the following section [Web3 Card](#recommended-token).

-- USDC and EURC: Incorporamos stablecoins como USDC y EURC como opciones recomendables de pago, ya que mantienen una relación 1:1 con activos reales, lo que permite a los negocios y usuarios mandar y recibir crypto assets de forma segura sin arriesgarse a la volatilidad del mercado.
-More details in the section [Payment Example](#payment-example).
+- USDC and EURC: We have incorporated stablecoins such as USDC and EURC as recommended payment options, as they maintain a 1:1 ratio with real assets, allowing businesses and users to send and receive crypto assets safely without risking market volatility.
+More details in the following section [Payment Example](#payment-example).

-- Smart Contract Platform: En este caso la aplicacion ocupa gestionar informacion de diversos contratos de nuestra creacion, para poder organizar mejor los contratos que tenemos en cada red.
+- Smart Contract Platform: In this case, the application is used to manage information on various contracts of our creation, in order to better organize the contracts we have in each network.
 More details in the section [SCP](#smart-contract-platform-batch-balances).

-- CCTP: Utilizamos el servicio de CCTP que ya tiene integrado Wormhole como Circle Relayer.
-El cual nos permite de forma muy sencilla realizar Cross Chain Transfers de USDC.
-More details in the section [CCTP](#cctp-wormhole-integration).
+- CCTP: We use the CCTP service that Wormhole already has integrated as a Circle Relayer.
+This allows us to easily perform Cross Chain Transfers of USDC.
+More details in the following section [CCTP](#cctp-wormhole-integration).

 ## Wormhole Services:

 <img src="./Images/chat.drawio.png">

-- Standard Relayer: utilizamos este relayer en nuestro contrato de chat para poder realizar la comunicacion de mensajes entre chains.
-More details in the section [Standard Relayer](#standard-relayer).
+- Standard Relayer: We use this relayer in our chat contract to be able to communicate messages between chains.
+More details in the following section [Standard Relayer](#standard-relayer).

-- Circle Relayer: este segundo relayer especializado lo utilizamos debido a la facilidad de poder realizar transferencias crosschain de USDC entre las dinstintas chains que maneja nuestro proyecto.
-More details in the section [Circle Relayer](#cctp-wormhole-integration).
+- Circle Relayer: We use this second specialized relayer due to the ease of being able to make cross-chain transfers of USDC between the different chains that our project manages.
+More details in the following section [Circle Relayer](#cctp-wormhole-integration).

 # Features:

-Ahora vamos a describir las features principales denuestra aplicacion asi como la implementacion tecnica que tienen estos en relacion a las tecnologias de Circle y Wormhole.
+Now we are going to describe the main features of our application as well as the technical implementation that these have in relation to the Circle and Wormhole technologies.

 ## Main Account:

-Como toda wallet en el mercado primero teniamos que cubir las funciones basicas de la misma.
-La cual en este caso es poder gestionar los crypto assets del usuario, asi como las funciones de recibirlos o mandarlos.
-En este caso siendo prioritaria la implementacion de USDC y EURC.
-Ya que estas al ser stablecoins nos proveen de la capacidad de ahorro y adopcion que buscamos solucionar.
+Like any wallet on the market, we first had to cover its basic functions.
+In this case, it is being able to manage the user's crypto assets, as well as the functions of receiving or sending them.
+In this case, the implementation of USDC and EURC is a priority.
+Since these are stablecoins, they provide us with the savings and adoption capacity that we seek to solve.
 [1](#references)

 <img src="./Images/main1.png" width="32%"> <img src="./Images/main2.png" width="32%"> <img src="./Images/main3.png" width="32%">